 Introduction

 Hunger strike is a voluntary refusal of food by a mentally competent person with an objective of accomplishing specific requests (1).
 Total or dry hunger strike indicates refusal of both food and water, whereas partial hunger strike consists of refusal of solid food only.
 Supplements such as vitamins and electrolytes may be consumed during the strike.
 It is a nonviolent form of protest and outcry against public injustice and undertaken as a last resort, when other measures fail.
 Sometimes, for some reason normal intake is refused and artificial nutrition is accepted.
 The rationale behind the selection of particular nutrition is to enable the striker to participate long enough to negotiate.
 (2).
-It is also seen as ‘weapon of powerless’ as it was highly exercised in the prison (3); nonetheless it is also commonly practiced by civilians outside of the prison setting.
+It is also seen as ‘weapon of powerless’ as it is frequently exercised in the prison (3); nonetheless it is also commonly practiced by civilians (I keep not-understanding the wording “civilian”) outside of the prison setting. (what about asylum seekers in non/semi/quasi/non detention facilities?)

 Hunger strike is frequently increasing as many people around the world undertake it for various reasons which usually involve social, political or religious issues.
 Anesthetists in Poland went on hunger strike seeking an improvement in their medical equipment in 1997 (4).
 Similarly cancer patients in Israel resumed hunger strike to include cetuximabin (anti-cancer drug) in health insurance benefit package (5).
 Physician and Professor Dr. Govinda KC repeatedly went on hunger strike to protest against Nepalese government interfering in the education system (6).
-Five Australian doctors were on hunger strike as an appeal to the federal government to recognize the skills of overseas doctors (7).
+Five Australian doctors were on hunger strike as an appeal to the federal government to recognize the skills of overseas doctors (7). (the selction of cases seems to me quite arbitrary and certainly not representing the dilemma’s facing carers)

 Immediate features of a person on hunger strike are thirst, dehydration, hunger, abdominal pain, dizziness and low blood pressure which get resolved once feeding resumes (8).
 The threats are more with prolonged hunger strike where the sensation of thirst and hunger is lost and the body compensates by using its own resources.
 Electrolyte imbalance, vitamin depletion, infection, hypothermia, and renal failure are commonly seen.
-Emotional liability, loss of competency, psychotic symptoms such as delusion, hallucination, dissociation and confusion were late features (9).
+Emotional lability, (liability would be strange) loss of competency, psychotic symptoms such as delusion, hallucination, dissociation and confusion were late features (9).
 Starvation colitis, bloody diarrhea due to hemorrhagic gastroenteropathy is also seen (10).
 Prolonged caloric deficiency in starvation produces many adverse effects and subsequent complications such as multiple organ failure, severe sepsis, ventricular fibrillation and even death (11).
 The other features are: decrease in body mass index, sleep disorders, somatosensory disturbances (12), Wernicke’s encephalopathy(13), refeeding syndrome (14,15), Wernicke–Korsakoff syndrome with altered consciousness and amnesia due to permanent neurological injury (16).